hyunin-lee/hyunin-lee.github.io/_posts/2023-09-06-Formal-model-for-stochastic-process-in-Markov-Decision-Process.md

 _The contents are from [Markov Decision Processes: Discrete Stochastic Dynamic Programming - MARTIN L. PUTERMAN], section 2.1.6_

-# Formal model for stochastic process in MDP
+# Probability model for stochastic process in MDP

 The probability model consists of three elements:
 * A sample space $\Omega$